thai-salvador/api-game-catalogue/README.md

 ## Game Catalogue 🎮

-* In this API, we created a game catalogue using ADO .NET and asyncronous programming.
+* In this API, we created a game catalogue using ADO .NET and asynchronous programming.

 * The table was created prior to this project directly from SQL Server Management Studio: